|

 dijkstra_path_length | (source, target, "weight") | Distance | Same as above with explicit "weight" overload around the built-in edge weight. | auto d = G.dijkstra_path_length(0, 3, "weight"); |

-bellman_ford_path | (source, target) | std::vector<NodeID> | Bellman-Ford path wrapper.
+bellman_ford_path | (source, target) | std::vector<NodeID> | Bellman-Ford path wrapper with guarded path reconstruction.
 Throws on negative cycle. | auto p = G.bellman_ford_path(0, 3); |

 bellman_ford_path | (source, target, "weight") | std::vector<NodeID> | Same as above with explicit "weight" overload around the built-in edge weight. | auto p = G.bellman_ford_path(0, 3, "weight"); |